Claudio Bravo (painter): Morocco

 Bravo's relationship with the New York art scene stayed strong, but he began to feel the gray cement and urban setting affecting his work.
 That, paired with the active social demands in both New York and Spain, caused him to start looking for a new place where he could dedicate more of his time to painting.
 Not wanting to cut himself off completely from his friends in Madrid, Bravo decided to spend some time in Morocco.
 The fact that was a completely different place in almost every aspect of life (religion, language, clothing, etc.) was intriguing to him.
 Bravo moved to Tangier in 1972, where he purchased a 19th-century three-story mansion.
 He had many of the walls removed, and the remaining walls were painted white to encourage the Mediterranean light so present in his paintings.

 He hadn't intended on staying in Morocco, but it was there that he found the colors and light he had been searching for.
 Bravo considered what he was able to paint "...symphonies of color."
 Morocco quickly became the place that he considered to be home and with his gardens and view, Bravo rarely needed to leave his house.
-However, in an attempt to reconnect with the Moroccan world around him, he bought a second home in Marrakech that became his winter residence.
+However, in an attempt to reconnect with the Moroccan world around him, he bought a second home in Marrakesh that became his winter residence.
 Later, Bravo built a third home north of Taroudant.
 Though Bravo's style is hyper-realistic in nature, he rejected the assumption that he based his work on photographic imagery.
 Instead, Bravo had a daily ritual of painting that began with a walk in the garden and ended after he spent hours in his studio painting a present subject.
 He took his dedication to painting very seriously and tried to paint every day.

 Still lifes, packages and figurative paintings make up the majority of these works created in Morocco.
 While these all have connections to his previous work, they became infused with Moroccan culture.
 His use of Surrealism becomes more prominent as well, noticeable in his juxtaposition of objects, dreamlike compositions and ethereal backgrounds.
 Bravo became interested in the spiritual aspects of the Islamic culture that had a sense of religious intensity that matched his preoccupation with mystery and spirituality.
 Many view his works as being a hybrid of multiple religions and styles - traditional techniques with contemporary sensibilities, Biblical saints displaced in a Moroccan world, and exotic objects next to common Western imagery.
 This is supported by the fact that despite his interest in his surroundings, Bravo rejected the label of Orientalist because he did not consider himself to be a part of any particular culture but rather a man interested in many.
 Though he was fascinated by the Arab world around him, his use of exotic objects and imagery was not done as an attempt to merge his work with the culture.